A statistical model for quantum spin and photon number states: Testing the model

 \section{Testing the model}

-With just a few modifications, the model developed for sequences of SG detectors can also be used to model the behavior of photon number states through a beam splitter \citep{Campos1989}.
-The photon number state entering the two input ports of a beam splitter are modeled using the base-4 counts $\tilde{C}_{a1}$ and $\tilde{D}_{a1}$, while the photon number states exiting the two output ports are modeled using $\tilde{C}_{b2}$ and $\tilde{D}_{b2}$ (see Figure \ref{fig: beam splitter sketch and transmittance} (left)).
+With just a few modifications, the model developed for sequences of SG detectors can also be used to model the behavior of photon number states passing through a beam splitter \citep{Campos1989}.
+This is particularly important for recent advances in quantum algorithms for higher order Fock states utilizing variable beam splitters \citep{Sturges_2021}, where our results could lead to significant changes.
+The photon number state entering the two input ports of a beam splitter are modeled using the base-4 counts $\tilde{C}_{a1}$ and $\tilde{D}_{a1}$, while the photon number states exiting the two output ports are modeled using $\tilde{C}_{b2}$ and $\tilde{D}_{b2}$ (see Figure \ref{fig: beam splitter sketch and transmittance} (top)).

 The effect of the beam splitter is then modeled using a map composed of $A$ and $B$ symbols only, where the following definition relates the number of $B$'s within these maps to the transmittance ($\tau_{ab}$) of the beam splitter: